apache/trafficcontrol/docs/source/api/deliveryservices_id_safe.rst

 	2
 		Use the `experimental cache_range_requests plugin <https://github.com/apache/trafficserver/tree/master/plugins/experimental/cache_range_requests>`_ to treat unique ranges as unique objects

-:regexRemap: A regular expression remap rule to apply to this Delivery Service at the Edge tier
+:regexRemap: A regular expression remap rule to apply to this :term:`Delivery Service` at the Edge tier

 	.. seealso:: `The Apache Trafficserver documentation for the Regex Remap plugin <https://docs.trafficserver.apache.org/en/latest/admin-guide/plugins/regex_remap.en.html>`_

-:regionalGeoBlocking: ``true`` if Regional Geo Blocking is in use within this Delivery Service, ``false`` otherwise - see :ref:`regionalgeo-qht` for more information
+:regionalGeoBlocking: ``true`` if Regional Geo Blocking is in use within this :term:`Delivery Service`, ``false`` otherwise - see :ref:`regionalgeo-qht` for more information
 :remapText:           Additional, raw text to add to the remap line for caches

 	.. seealso:: `The Apache Trafficserver documentation for the Regex Remap plugin <https://docs.trafficserver.apache.org/en/latest/admin-guide/plugins/regex_remap.en.html>`_

-:signed:           ``true`` if token-based authentication is enabled for this Delivery Service, ``false`` otherwise
+:signed:           ``true`` if token-based authentication is enabled for this :term:`Delivery Service`, ``false`` otherwise
 :signingAlgorithm: Type of URL signing method to sign the URLs, basically comes down to one of two plugins or ``null``:

 	``null``
-		Token-based authentication is not enabled for this Delivery Service
+		Token-based authentication is not enabled for this :term:`Delivery Service`
 	url_sig:
-		URL Signing token-based authentication is enabled for this Delivery Service uri_signing
+		URL Signing token-based authentication is enabled for this :term:`Delivery Service` uri_signing
-		URI Signing token-based authentication is enabled for this Delivery Service
+		URI Signing token-based authentication is enabled for this :term:`Delivery Service`

 	.. seealso:: `The Apache Trafficserver documentation for the url_sig plugin <https://docs.trafficserver.apache.org/en/8.0.x/admin-guide/plugins/url_sig.en.html>`_ and `the draft RFC for uri_signing <https://tools.ietf.org/html/draft-ietf-cdni-uri-signing-16>`_ - note, however that the current implementation of uri_signing uses Draft 12 of that RFC document, NOT the latest.

 	.. versionadded:: 1.3

-:sslKeyVersion:       This integer indicates the generation of keys in use by the Delivery Service - if any - and is incremented by the Traffic Portal client whenever new keys are generated
+:sslKeyVersion:       This integer indicates the generation of keys in use by the :term:`Delivery Service` - if any - and is incremented by the Traffic Portal client whenever new keys are generated

 	.. warning:: This number will not be correct if keys are manually replaced using the API, as the key generation API does not increment it!

-:tenant:            The name of the tenant who owns this Delivery Service
+:tenant:            The name of the tenant who owns this :term:`Delivery Service`

 	.. versionadded:: 1.3

-:tenantId:          The integral, unique identifier of the tenant who owns this Delivery Service
+:tenantId:          The integral, unique identifier of the tenant who owns this :term:`Delivery Service`
 :trRequestHeaders:  If defined, this takes the form of a string of HTTP headers to be included in Traffic Router access logs for requests - it's a template where ``__RETURN__`` translates to a carriage return and line feed (``\r\n``)\ [2]_
 :trResponseHeaders: If defined, this takes the form of a string of HTTP headers to be included in Traffic Router responses - it's a template where ``__RETURN__`` translates to a carriage return and line feed (``\r\n``)\ [2]_
-:type:              The name of the routing type of this Delivery Service e.g. "HTTP"
+:type:              The name of the routing type of this :term:`Delivery Service` e.g. "HTTP"
-:typeId:            The integral, unique identifier of the routing type of this Delivery Service
+:typeId:            The integral, unique identifier of the routing type of this :term:`Delivery Service`
-:xmlId:             A unique string that describes this Delivery Service - exists for legacy reasons
+:xmlId:             A unique string that describes this :term:`Delivery Service` - exists for legacy reasons

 .. code-block:: http
 	:caption: Response Example